JordanHendl/koji/README.md

 Example programs live under the `examples/` directory and can be run with `cargo run --example <name>`.
 These require a Vulkan-capable GPU and a working window system.
+Each example explicitly constructs a `RenderGraph` and a `Canvas` before creating pipelines.
 Some of the demos are gated behind the `gpu_tests` feature flag.

 Available examples: